What Happens When You Mix Oxy and Weed

 icon

-While combining Percocet and weed can have benefits, it’s important to only combine these drugs under the supervision of a healthcare professional.
+Combining Percocet and weed can be dangerous and should only be considered under the strict supervision of a healthcare professional.
 These drugs are both depressants and can be a potentially fatal combination, leading to symptoms like an extreme drop in blood pressure, hypoxia, seizures, coma, and death.

 02